InseeFr/Pogues/doc/react-redux/combining-components.md

     <div>
       {/*
         We won't implement the edition of the code list Label.
-        Notice that comments look like different from HTML in JSX.
+        Notice that comments look different from HTML in JSX.
       */}
       <button>Add a code</button>
       <div>